Rochilaz123/ultimate-hangman/README.md

 Allows the user to intuitively pick their preferred difficulty level.

 #### Instructions
-Instructions how to player for a user who is new to the hangman game.
+Instructions how to play for a user who is new to the hangman game.

 #### Game Area
 The game area includes an image of the hangman, an input for the user to enter the letter they would like to guess, and a box showing the letters guessed which are not in the word.